kebaldwi/ansible_lab_v1/LabGuide.md

 ![json](./images/ansible_cfg.png?raw=true "Import JSON")

-See the [Ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for details.
+See the [Ansible config documentation](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for more details.
 There are many settings that can be modified.
-To generate an ansible.cfg file with base options, you can run the following commands.
-No need to do this for our lab:
-`ansible-config init --disabled > example_ansible.cfg`

-To generate an ansible.cfg file with existing plugins, run:
-`ansible-config init --disabled -t all > example_ansible_all.cfg`

 In our ansible.cfg, we are taking all defaults except for a few settings: